Rhinoplasty & Revision Rhinoplasty

 What Is Revision Rhinoplasty?What Is Revision Rhinoplasty?

-Revision Rhinoplasty is a corrective surgery for those that have experienced complications or unsatisfactory results from a previous nose surgery.
-Dr. Fedok often performs revision rhinoplasty and specializes in complex cases.
+Revision rhinoplasty is corrective surgery for those who have experienced complications or unsatisfactory results from previous nose surgery.
+Dr. Fedok has performed revision rhinoplasty for decades and has special expertise in the management of complex cases.

 Who Are Ideal Candidates?